shopgate-professional-services/advent-calendar/README.md

 - [calendar page](./demo/page.png)
 - [reward sheet](./demo/reward.png)

+## Extension pages

+Pages can be referenced from widgets or used with deep links.
+This extension uses such pages:

+- `/advent-calendar` a page where calendar is placed.

 ## Configuration

 - `calendar` (json): the calendar config.
 Should contain 24 entries (for each dat from 1 Dec to 24 Dec).
 Each entry consists of